numerogeek/streams_import/README.md

 ## How to use

-### Quick Import

-You can choose to run a _Quick Import_ which will act as a one-time import.
-Simply follow the steps in the Admin to complete.

 ### Profiles

 Profiles can be used to setup a common import you will run multiple times.
 A Profile will store your destination Stream and field mapping to eliminate these steps in the future.